-Our ability to grow our business depends in part on our ability to encourage current and future customers to subscribe to our higher priced packages with more extensive features.
+Our ability to grow our business depends in part on our ability to encourage current and future customers to subscribe to our higher priced packages with more extensive features or to purchase greater capacity.
 If we fail to achieve market acceptance of new features, or if a competitor establishes a more widely adopted platform, our revenue and operating results will be harmed.
-In addition, customers may initially purchase licenses for only a portion of the locations or entities that comprise their business.
-If these customers do not expand the number of licenses managed with our platform, our revenue and operating results will be harmed.
+In addition, customers may initially purchase licenses for only a portion of the locations or entities that comprise their business or a limited amount of capacity.
+If these customers do not expand the number of licenses managed with our platform or purchase additional capacity, our revenue and operating results will be harmed.